Natural capital and biodiversity management

 To this end, we carry out annual environmental assessments of the infrastructure in operation and Environmental Impact Assessments (EIA) for new construction projects, in accordance with the applicable typology and regulations.
 EIAs are public information and are subject to consultation processes with stakeholders.
 You can see the latest EIAs approved at the bottom of this page.

-We have develop corporate biodiversity guidelines based on the impact mitigation hierarchy and aimed at preserving ecosystems and their biodiversity in our activities and areas of operation.
+We have developed our Environmental Policy based on the impact mitigation hierarchy and aimed at preserving ecosystems and their biodiversity in our activities and areas of operation.

 Our actions in the field of biodiversity aim to fulfil the following targets: